 Basics of the Ketogenic Diet

-In and of itself, the ketogenic diet is a low-carbohydrate (low-carb) diet characterized by a relatively high intake of fat with moderate consumption of protein.
+The ketogenic diet is a low-carbohydrate (or low-carb) diet characterized by a high intake of fat with moderate protein consumption.

 All these diets involve some level of ketosis resultant from restricted carbohydrate consumption.
 The lower the carb intake, the more dramatic the weight loss outcome.

 Simply put, the ketogenic diet kicks fat burning into high gear!
 Let me break this down a tad bit further.

 Under normal conditions, the body preferentially burns glucose to meet its energy demands.
 Also referred to as blood sugar, glucose primarily comes from the breaking down of carbohydrate-containing foods.
 If no carbohydrates are available from foodstuffs, the body will instead break down and utilize stored glucose (or glycogen), which is housed in muscle and liver cells.

 Now, the body can only store so much energy as glycogen (roughly about 2,000 calories worth).
 When there’s increased demand, the body taps its fat stores, especially the visceral fat stores situated in the midsection.

 The ketogenic diet kicks fat burning into high gear!

 And, if you’re trying to lose weight, this will really work to your advantage.